jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 ~~~

 So...
 The backtrace sure is helpful, I - as a exploit developer
-appriciate that :D
+appreciate that :D

 And ASLR is only so effective when your program uses fork, as the
-addresseses are inherited from the process parent to the child.
+addresses are inherited from the process parent to the child.

 ~~~
  $ # Case in point